AviatrixSystems/Docs/HowTos/tgw_plan.rst

 2. (Optional) Create a New Security Domain
 --------------------------------------------------

-This section include step 2 & 3 to plan a segmented network.
+This section includes step 2 & 3 to plan a segmented network.

 If you plan to build a `full mesh network <https://docs.aviatrix.com/HowTos/tgw_design_patterns.html#Full-mesh-network-design>`_, skip this section.

-If you plan to build a segmented network, this step creates a new `Security Domain <https://docs.aviatrix.com/HowTos/tgw_faq.html#What-is-a-Security-Domain>`_ .
+If you plan to build a segmented network, use this section to create a new `Security Domain <https://docs.aviatrix.com/HowTos/tgw_faq.html#What-is-a-Security-Domain>`_ and design connection policies.

 (When planning for a segmented network, you need to create Security Domains where Spoke VPCs in a Security Domain can communicate with each other.
 Spoke VPCs in different Security Domains cannot communicate with each other unless you specify a policy to connect the two domains.)